-The Calathea Makoyana, Peacock plant, is the kind of plant that people talk about.
+The Calathea Makoyana, or Peacock plant, is the kind of plant that people talk about when they see one.
 Visually striking with leaves that are striped green and white with green spots emanating from the center of each leaf.
-The plant prefers plenty of humidity and is best kept at around 60 percent humidity.
-It does well next to other plants that transpire, such as the areca palm, because it will provide enough humidity for the peacock plant to thrive.
+The Calathea prefers plenty of humidity.
+It does well next to other plants that transpire, such as the areca palm, because it will provide enough moisture for the peacock plant to thrive.

 Water – The plant needs lots of water.
-Plant in a pot with a saucer for good drainage.
+Plant in a pot with a saucer for proper drainage.
 Mist it to add some love.

 Light – The plant does well in low to moderate light.

-Temperature – The peacock plant likes it warm but not too dry.
+Temperature – The Calathea plant likes it warm but not too dry.
 Tropical-like temperatures are best.

 Overall Maintenance – High Maintenance.
 Fertilize during the growing season of April-October following directions on the fertilizer label.

-The Take-Away: The peacock plant is a high maintenance plant that requires regular water and humidity, moderate light and warm temperatures.
+The Take-Away: The Calathea plant is a high maintenance plant that requires regular water and humidity, moderate light and warm temperatures.